mathpl/logmetrics/README.md

     histogram_alpha_decay: 0.15,
     histogram_rescale_threshold_min: 10,

-    #Maximum interval for EWMA calculation when no new data has been parsed for a key
+    #Interval for EWMA calculation when no new data has been parsed for a key
-    ewma_interval: 300,
+    ewma_interval: 60,

     #Split workload on multiple go routines to scale across cpus
     goroutines: 1,